Esri/inspire_open_data/gdb-encoding/Addresses.md

 This section describes which transformation rules with which parameters are applied to the Addresses conceptual model before applying the general rules of this encoding rule:

-1. Substitute all occurences of `GeographicName` with the Simple Geographic Name through Rule `MT005(separator: '_')`.
+1. Substitute all occurrences of `GeographicName` with the Simple Geographic Name through Rule `MT005(separator: '_')`.
-2. Subsitute all attributes that have a property type with a Codelist Sterotype through a inline codelist reference using `MT008()`.
+2. Substitute all attributes that have a property type with a Codelist Stereotype through an inline codelist reference using `MT008()`.
 3. Inline all `addressComponents` through Rule `MT003(separator: '_', cardinality: { AdminUnitName: 6 })`, using the respective typenames to create unique property names.
 In addition, define that for `AdminUnitName`, six properties shall be created, one for each `AdministrativeUnitLevel`.
 4. Flatten the Locator/Designator structure through application of `MT004(separator: '_', keyProperty: 'type')` (Flatten aggregated or associated components using codelist values).
 5. Apply the General Flattening rule to simplify the remaining properties: `MT001(separator: '_')`